camcuz97/NYTimesApp/README.md

 * [ ] List anything else that you can get done to improve the app functionality!
 * [X] Added placeholder image for articles without thumbnails
 * [X] Added horizontal layout where necessary
+* [X] Added progress bar when first loading a new set of articles

 ## Video Walkthrough